Blazing-Blast/Cardgame/Spirit.md

 Each turn follows the following structure:

 1. Draw a card.
+(Max 5)
-2. Play cards annotated with the active phase.
+2. Play, activate, and maneuver cards who's requirements are met.
 3. Play an `Advance Phase` card.
 4. Discard and draw a card.